amaranand360/Ecom-amazon-react-app-project/README.md

 # 💻 You can see a live demo of the project at :  https://amz-clone-react-app-0030.web.app/

 # 🛍️ Amazon Clone
-This is a clone of the Amazon website built using React JS.
-It includes features such as adding items to a basket, removing items from a basket, a payment page, a login page using Google Firebase, a checkout page, image sliders, and product carousels.
+<h4> This is a clone of the Amazon website built using React JS.
+It includes features such as adding items to a basket, removing items from a basket, a payment page, a login page using Google Firebase, a checkout page, image sliders, and product carousels. </h4>

 # 🚀 Getting Started
  To get started with the project, clone this repository to your local machine and run npm install to install the required dependencies.
 You can then start the development server by running npm start.

 # 🔨 Built With
-React JS - A JavaScript library for building user interfaces Firebase - A mobile and web application development platform React-Bootstrap - A popular front-end framework for React for image crausel
+- React JS - A JavaScript library for building user interfaces
+- Firebase - A mobile and web application development platform
+- React-Bootstrap - I Use React-Bootstrap for image carousels

 # 🎉 Features
 - Home page Image sliders